demisto/content/Packs/Phishing/Playbooks/playbook-Phishing_-_Search_Related_Incidents_Defender_365_README.md

 This playbook should only be used as a sub-playbook inside the "Phishing - Handle Microsoft 365 Defender Results" playbook.
-Searches through existing XSOAR incidents based on retrieved email message IDs.
-Returns data only for emails which does not found in existing incidents.
+It searches through existing Cortex XSOAR incidents based on retrieved email message IDs and returns data only for emails that ares not found in existing incidents.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.